mrmap-community/mrmap/install/readme.md

 At the end of the script you are asked if you would like to install ModSecurity and generate
 stronger encryption keys, this is absolutely recommended for a real production server
 facing the threats of the www, it can take up to an hour though!
-Can be skipped for testing and
-intranet only servers.
+Can be skipped for testing and intranet only servers.

 II.  update_mapskinner.bash

 This updates your MapSkinner installation.
+In the first step this will check if there are differences between your local
+and the repositories "settings.py".
+If there are major differences you can and
+should abort the update process to check whats missing!
+Adjust your local "settings.py"
+and start the update process again.
+In the next step it will backup these files:
+- MapSkinner/settings.py
+- service/settings.py
+Afterwards your local copy will be reset with "git reset --hard" (this will delete
+all local changes made to the code!), updated to the newest master status and puts
+configurations back to where they belong.
+In the end the script will collect all new static files and translations and
+tries to apply global migrations if there are any.
+Specific migrations to certain
+apps need to be done manually!

 Get it with:
 ```